What Are Plant-Based Digestive Enzymes?

 - Break down antinutrients.
 Antinutrients like phytates can bind to minerals and other nutrients, reducing their bioavailability and absorption.

 - Overcome protease inhibitors and digest lectins.
 Plant-based foods also contain protease inhibitors that inhibit protein digestion and lectins that are hard to digest.
-So, you need more proteases to assimilate your proteins on plant-based diets fully.
+So, you need more proteases to fully assimilate your proteins on plant-based diets.

 - Maximizing protein usability.
 Getting enough protein on a plant-based diet can be challenging, especially if you want to build or counteract age-related muscle loss.
 High-protease plant-based digestive enzymes such as MassZymes can help you optimize your plant-based proteins’ digestion.